tedkim97/tedkim97.github.io/_posts/2020-12-06-numpy_image_inversion_debug.md

 >> 'numpy.int32'
 ```

-# Which should we use? (pick `Method 2`)
+# Which should we use? (pick `Method 3`)
-The natural extension follow-up question is, "which method should we use?", and I think hands down, `method 2` is the better option. `Method 2` is concise, cleaner, less work to write (no typing in loops), and most importantly faster (by letting the library do the heavy lifting).
-The trade-off is that it's harder for a beginner to understand what's happening, but I think it this case that's fine.
+The natural extension follow-up question is, "which method should we use?", and I think hands down, `method 3` is the better option. `Method 3` is concise, cleaner, less work to write (no typing in loops), and most importantly faster (98% faster by letting `numpy` do the heavy lifting).
+The trade-off is that it's harder for a beginner to understand what the code is doing, but I think this is fine for the time being.

 We can even measure the performance increase!
 We can trust our results since we used the [`timeit` library](https://docs.python.org/3/library/timeit.html) to precisely measure execution time.
 Feel free to try on your own machine.